jordan-bird/Keras-LSTM-Music-Generator/README.md

 3. Run generate-music.py to generate a midi file from the model

 ## Using your own data
+Since most midis are multi-track (eg. 2x piano, left and right hand), and this model only supports one - run convertmidis.py to merge all tracks into one

 Change line 53 in train.py to specify where your .midi files are stored

 # To Do
 I need to see what happens when the offset and duration problems are regression with MSE.
 Currently, we do classification of a library of classes (ie. unique offsets and durations) detected from the dataset during Midi parsing

-1. Upload some more examples of music
+Enable multi-track training and prediction, currently we just merge all midi tracks into one Upload some more examples of music
-2. Try and experiment with smaller models that are quicker to train but still produce good results
-3. Try out some different loss functions, Adam seems best so far
-4. Add a fourth input and output branch for instrument classification and prediction for the note.
-5. Maybe experiment with adding a genre classification network branch so the model doesn't need curated data as input
-6. Clean up the code, it's a bit messy in places
+Try and experiment with smaller models that are quicker to train but still produce good results Try out some different loss functions, Adam seems best so far Maybe experiment with adding a genre classification network branch so the model doesn't need curated data as input Clean up the code, it's a bit messy in places

 # Changing instruments
 I hope to update the model to learn to predict the instrument, but at the moment I just use https://onlinesequencer.net/ if I want to hear it played by something other than a piano